Michaelangel007/easing/README.md

     },
 ```

-**NOTE**: jQuery UI does NOT match the original, constants are incorrect
+**NOTE**: jQuery UI does NOT match the original as constants are incorrect

 ## Cleanup - In Exponent 2